-We’ve always known that case studies are one of the top dogs of B2B content marketing, but new research from the B2B Technology Marketing Group now proves it.
+We’ve always known that case studies are one of the top dogs of B2B content marketing, but new research from the LinkedIn Technology Marketing Group now proves it.

-The group recently conducted a survey with more than 600 B2B marketing professionals about the current state of content marketing.
+The LinkedIn Technology Marketing Group recently conducted a survey with more than 600 B2B marketing professionals about the current state of content marketing.

 The results show that when evaluating content marketing effectiveness, lead generation continues to be the top goal.
 Meanwhile, case studies take the #1 spot as the most effective tactic and format.
 Case studies topped the results in two categories – the most effective content subject to write about and the most effective marketing tactic.